cisocrgroup/ocrd_cis/README.md

 ```

 ### ocrd-cis-ocropy-deskew
-The ocropy-deskew tool can be used to deskew pages / regions of a workspace.
+The `ocropy-deskew` tool can be used to deskew pages / regions of a page.
-It runs the Ocropy thresholding and deskewing estimation on every segment of every PAGE in the input file group and annotates the orientation angle in the output PAGE.
+It runs a projection profile-based skew estimation on every segment of every PAGE in the input file group and annotates the orientation angle in the output PAGE.
+(Does not include orientation detection.)
 ```sh
 ocrd-cis-ocropy-deskew \
   --input-file-grp OCR-D-SEG-LINE \